shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Worship

 At level 11, your power grows the more your name is said.

-A vessel may use its bonus action to say your name, granting you spell points equal to your spellcasting ability modifier.
+At the start of a vessel’s turn, they may say your name, granting you 1 spell point.

-A vessel may spend 1 minute to praise you, granting you spell points equal to your spellcasting ability score.

-Once a vessel uses this feature, they can’t do so again until they finish a short or long rest.

 ### Unity